Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands: Abstract

 \section{Abstract}

-The convergence of radar sensing and communication applications in the terahertz (THz) band has been envisioned as a promising technology, since it incorporates terabit-per-second (Tbps) data transmission and mm-level radar sensing in a spectrum- and cost-efficient manner, by sharing both the frequency and hardware resources.
-However, the joint THz radar and communication (JRC) system faces considerable challenges, due to the peculiarities of the THz channel and front ends.
-To this end, the waveform design for THz-JRC systems with ultra-broad bandwidth is investigated in this paper.
-Firstly, by considering THz-JRC systems based on the co-existence concept, where both functions operate in a time-domain duplex (TDD) manner, a novel multi-subband quasi-perfect (MS-QP) sequence, composed of multiple Zadoff-Chu (ZC) perfect subsequences on different subbands, is proposed for target sensing, which achieves accurate target ranging and velocity estimation, whilst only requiring cost-efficient low-rate analog-to-digital converters (A/Ds) for sequence detection.
-Furthermore, the root index of each ZC subsequence of the MS-QP sequence is designed to eliminate the influence of doppler shift on the THz radar sensing.
+The convergence of radar sensing and communication applications in the millimeter-wave (mmWave) and low terahertz (THz) bands has been envisioned as a promising technology, since it incorporates high-rate data transmission of hundreds of gigabits per second (Gbps) and mm-level radar sensing in a spectrum- and cost-efficient manner, by sharing both the frequency and hardware resources.
+However, the joint radar sensing and communication (JRC) system faces considerable challenges in the mmWave and low-THz scale, due to the peculiarities of the propagation channel and radio-frequency (RF) front ends.
+To this end, the waveform design for the JRC systems in mmWave and low-THz bands with ultra-broad bandwidth is investigated in this paper.
+Firstly, by considering the JRC design based on the co-existence concept, where both functions operate in a time-domain duplex (TDD) manner, a novel multi-subband quasi-perfect (MS-QP) sequence, composed of multiple perfect subsequences on different subbands, is proposed for target sensing, which achieves accurate target ranging and velocity estimation, whilst only requiring cost-efficient low-rate analog-to-digital converters (A/Ds) for sequence detection.
+Furthermore, the root index of each perfect subsequence is designed to eliminate the influence of strong Doppler shift on radar sensing.
 Finally, a data-embedded MS-QP (DE-MS-QP) waveform is constructed through time-domain extension of the MS-QP sequence, generating null frequency points on each subband for data transmission.
-Unlike the THz-JRC system in TDD manner, the proposed DE-MS-QP waveform enables simultaneous interference-free sensing and communication, whilst inheriting all the merits from MS-QP sequences.
-Numerical results validate the superiority of the proposed waveforms in terms of sensing performance, hardware cost and flexible resource allocation over their conventional counterparts.
+Unlike the co-existence-based JRC system in TDD manner, the proposed DE-MS-QP waveform enables simultaneous interference-free sensing and communication, whilst inheriting all the merits from MS-QP sequences.
+Numerical results validate the superiority of the proposed waveforms regarding the communication and sensing performances, hardware cost as well as flexibility of the resource allocation between the dual functions.